Black Star Honors Champions

 This year’s lineup of stellar honorees include Lillian Roberts, who heads District Council 37, New York’s largest municipal employees union, and legendary journalist Gil Noble, host of “Like It Is,” news and current events show on ABC Television.

 “We are gratified that some of the most successful pioneers in their respective fields will join us as we celebrate our 10th anniversary,” says Milton Allimadi, CEO of Black Star News Publishing Co.
-Past Annual Awards Dinner honorees have included Bill and Camille Cosby, Charles Barron, Amiel Larriuex, Imhotep Gary Byrd, Herman Edwards, Rep. Cynthia McKinney, Marian Wright Edelman, Kermit Eady, and others.
+Past Annual Awards Dinner honorees have included Camille Cosby, Charles Barron, Amiel Larriuex, Imhotep Gary Byrd, Herman Edwards, Rep. Cynthia McKinney, Marian Wright Edelman, Kermit Eady, and others.

 “This year’s theme is ‘workers’ rights and empowering our people through information.’
 Ms. Roberts has been at the forefront of union organizing for decades and Mr. Noble defines the essence of bold and fearless journalism,” Allimadi adds.
 “Both are leaders whom many people look up to and we are proud to recognize their achievements.”